It is not uncommon for dogs to make sounds like they are choking.

 Symptoms of tracheal collapse include a harsh dry cough and inhaling, which sounds like your dog is choking, low tolerance for exercise, trouble breathing, turning blue, and fainting.

 Furthermore, middle-aged dogs are more prone to tracheal collapse.

-Coughing due to tracheal collapse is also triggered when your dog is excited.
 In addition, it can also happen after eating, drinking water, exercising, or even just if you pull your dog’s leash.

 This is why it is recommended that dogs affected by this disorder wear harness bells rather than leashes around their necks.

 A hypoplastic trachea is yet another genetic abnormality affecting the windpipe and might be why your dogs make choking sounds.